Two-photon optical shielding of collisions between ultracold polar molecules: Application to bosonic N a K

-We apply this proposal to $^{23}$Na$^{39}$K bosonic molecules in the lowest $v_X=0,j_X=0$ rovibrational level of their electronic ground state $X^1\Sigma^+$ (noted $X$ in short afterwards).
-The molecular hyperfine structure is small \cite{aldegunde2017} and not considered here.
+We apply this proposal to $^{23}$Na$^{39}$K bosonic molecules in the lowest $v_X=0, j_X=0$ rovibrational level of their electronic ground state $X^1\Sigma^+$ (noted $X$ in short afterwards).The molecular hyperfine structure is small \cite{aldegunde2017} and not considered here.
+In general, the experiments are performed in the presence of an external magnetic field imposed by the location of a Feshbach resonance used to create the ground-state molecules.
+According to the supplementary material of Ref. \cite{lassabliere2018}, the magnetic field above which the hyperfine structure could be neglected is generally small enough for most alkali-metal diatomic species, opening the possibility to choose a suitable Feshbach resonance.
 We formulate the 2-OS by relying on the lowest excited electronic state of $^{23}$Na$^{39}$K (the $b^3\Pi_0$ state, noted $b$ afterwards), as in \cite{xie2020}: the bottom of the $b$ PEC lies below all PECs dissociating to the first excited dissociation limit Na($3s$)+K($4p$), so that the two-photon transition could be implemented with a detuning $\Delta$ from the lowest vibrational level $v_{b}=0$.
 The $b$ state is weakly coupled to the excited $A^1\Sigma^+$ state via spin-orbit interaction (referred to as the $A/b$ system afterwards), yielding a pair of electronic states with $\Omega=0^+$ symmetry, $\Omega$ being the projection of the total electronic angular momentum on the $^{23}$Na$^{39}$K molecular axis.
-The transition $X \leftrightarrow (A/b)$ is thus dipole-allowed through the $A$ component of the lowest $0^+$ state of the $A/b$ system, resulting in a transition electric dipole moment (TEDM) of 0.0456~a.u. (or 0.116~Debye) \cite{xie2020} for the $v_X=0 \leftrightarrow v_{0^+}=0$ transition.
+The transition $X \leftrightarrow (A/b)$ is thus dipole-allowed through the $A$ component of the lowest $0^+$ state of the $A/b$ system, resulting in a transition electric dipole moment (TEDM) of 0.0456~a.u. (or 0.116~Debye) \cite{xie2020} for the $v_X=0 \leftrightarrow$ $v_{b}=0$ transition.